Ecommerce order management guide 2024

 • Improved employee productivity: Automation frees up employees to work on more important projects.
 Having central data access makes interdepartmental communication easier, so you don't have to juggle multiple systems, which increases productivity.

-• Integrations: OMS integrates with other business systems like CRM and accounting software.
+• Integrations: OMS integrates with other business systems like retail CRM solution and accounting software.
 It eliminates the need for manual data entry and reduces the risk of errors.

 Check out the 51 top tools to boost ecommerce engagement